MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/indicatorview.md

 - `IndicatorLayout`, of type `Layout<View>`, defines the layout class used to render the `IndicatorView`.
 This property is set by Xamarin.Forms, and does not typically need to be set by developers.
 - `IndicatorTemplate`, of type `DataTemplate`, the template that defines the appearance of each indicator.
 - `IndicatorsShape`, of type `IndicatorShape`, the shape of each indicator.
 - `ItemsSource`, of type `IEnumerable`, the collection that indicators will be displayed for.
-This property will automatically be set when the `ItemsSourceBy` attached property is set.
+This property will automatically be set when the `CarouselView.IndicatorView` property is set.
-- `ItemsSourceBy`, of type `VisualElement`, the `CarouselView` object to display indicators for.
-This is an attached property.
 - `MaximumVisible`, of type `int`, the maximum number of visible indicators.
 The default value is `int.MaxValue`.
 - `Position`, of type `int`, the currently selected indicator index.
 This property uses a `TwoWay` binding.
-This property will automatically be set when the `ItemsSourceBy` attached property is set.
+This property will automatically be set when the `CarouselView.IndicatorView` property is set.
 - `SelectedIndicatorColor`, of type `Color`, the color of the indicator that represents the current item in the `CarouselView`.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.